 Our support groups offer comfort, insight, and coping skills to both family members and those living with mental health conditions.
 Come to one of our support groups and learn from hearing the challenges and successes of others; all groups are led by NAMI-trained facilitators who’ve been there just like you.

-NOTE: During the current public health crisis, in-person support meetings are being suspended in order to protect the health of persons who attend our support groups and their families.
+NOTE: During the current public health crisis, in-person support meetings are being held virtually in order to protect the health of persons who attend our support groups and their families.
 We are conducting virtual support meetings on the same days and at the same time using Zoom.
 Please call (510) 770-NAMI for more information.

 Connection Recovery Support

 A free, peer-led support group for adults living with mental illness.
 You will gain insight from hearing the challenges and successes of others, and the groups are led by NAMI-trained facilitators who’ve been there.
 By sharing your experiences in a safe and confidential setting, you gain hope and develop relationships.
 The group encourages empathy, productive discussion and a sense of community.